aferust/opencvd/README.md

 ]
 ```
 While compiling your test app, you must always run dub or ldc2 commands in x64 Native Tools Command Prompt for VS 2017.
 And note that we have built opencvd against shared libs of opencv4.
-So, Compiled executabled will need them in the PATH.
+So, Compiled executables will need them in the PATH.

 ## Some notes about C interface (C++ functions with C externs)
 Gocv does not wrap some important functionality of opencv.